-Doing something that causes a situation to become more troublesome and complicated.
+Saying or doing something that causes a situation to become more troublesome or complicated.

-It looks like the origin of the phrase ‘open a can of worms’ is unknown, however, it likely has something to do with fishing and people who buy literal cans of worms to use as bait.
-Let’s talk about it:
+The origin of the phrase ‘open a can of worms’ is unknown.
+It might have something to do with fishing, since people buy and open cans of worms to use as bait.

-Anyways, the earliest I’ve seen of this phrase used as an idiom is in The Edwardsville Intelligencer newspaper, November 1951:
+Enough about that.
+What about this expression’s age?
+The earliest I have seen this idiom in print is in The Edwardsville Intelligencer newspaper, November 1951:

 “The question of command for Middle East defense against Soviet Aggression is still regarded as ‘a can of worms’ at General Elsenhower’s SHAPE headquarters here.”

-- My roommates are messy and I’m sick of it, so I told them that they need to start cleaning up after themselves.
-However, this only seems to have opened a can of worms, because now they’re arguing with each other.
+- My roommates are messy and I’m sick of it!
+So I told each of them that they need to start cleaning up after themselves.
+However, this apparently opened a can of worms because now they are arguing with each other.